edwinm/twitterFeed/README.md

 Fetches your latest tweets

-_Show your latest tweet or tweets on your website._
+_twitterFetch shows your latest tweets on your website._

-Twitter offers two options to show your twitterfetch on your website:
+Twitter already offers two options to show your tweets on your website:

 1. [Using a Twitter widget](https://dev.twitter.com/web/overview)
 2. [Using the Twitter REST API](https://dev.twitter.com/rest/public)